Spark Power, through its Bullfrog Power Solutions subsidiary, is developing a Community Virtual Net Metering Program.

-Community Virtual Net Metering opens up net metering opportunities to consumers who may not have a property or rooftop suitable for solar panels.
-Multiple homeowners or businesses can participate in the same net metered system and share the output from a single generation facility that is not physically connected to their property (or their meter).
+Virtual net metering is a billing arrangement that allows multiple homeowners or businesses to participate in the same net metered system and share the output from a single facility that is not physically connected to their property (or their meter).
+The electricity conveyed into the grid from the renewable energy project creates bill credits which can be used by one or more participating customers to offset charges on their electricity bills.